 Carefully peel up the vinyl stencil with the transfer tape, removing it from the vinyl backing sheet.
-If little parts aren’t sticking to the transfer tape you can go over them again with the scraper tool or try turning the vinyl right side down and peel from the backing sheet side.
+If little parts aren't sticking to the transfer tape you can go over them again with the scraper tool or try turning the vinyl right side down and peeling from the backing sheet side.

 I prefer to eyeball the placement on my project, but if you would like you can measure and mark with a pencil to get the perfect placement.

 Roll the stencil and transfer tape on the wood from top to bottom to avoid air bubbles.

 Go over the top with the scraper tool to remove any air bubbles and make sure the vinyl is nice and stuck to the wood.

 Then peel the transfer tape away from the wood sign, leaving the stencil stuck to the wood sign.